Project Management.com Community Ambassadors Program

 The Ambassadors Program provides community members with additional support resources who facilitate and encourage constructive conversations as well as assist members in navigating the community.
 The Program seeks to highlight voices in the community that are helpful, professional, passionate, and knowledgeable in order to allow community members to get the most out of the site and their interactions with each other.

 Ambassadors are active ProjectManagement.com members who are advocates of the community as well as leaders in the project management field.
-They are generously offering their time to PMI’s online community to ensure a better experience for all community members!
-Please reach out to them to say hello or ask a question!
+They are generously offering their time to PMI’s online community to ensure a better experience for all community members.
+Take a minute to read the Ambassadors' Blog and please reach out to them to say hello or ask a question!

 Emily has been working in Project Management for over 10 years.
 In this time, she has worked in a variety of project management methodologies, including waterfall, scrum, and agile, and she has been a strategic Project Manager, Coordinator, Facilitator, and Scrum Master.
 With a specialization in Communications, she ensures the team can remain on target and focused regardless of location and culture.
 She has worked extensively with colleagues on almost every continent and loves learning about other cultures and how we all communicate with each other.

 Emily greatly enjoys being a part of PMI’s online community, as her busy schedule makes it difficult to stay active in her local Chapter.
 Offering opportunities for connection and a sense of community, ProjectManagement.com provides Project Managers with access to a wealth of knowledge at their fingertips.
 Emily loves that global viewpoints are represented within the community, and there is a diversity of experience and opinions.
 As a Community Ambassador, Emily hopes to help other Project Managers to learn and develop by encouraging collaboration and discussion and making everyone feel comfortable participating – whether they are new to the community or experienced professionals.